danielabar/meblog/src/markdown/model-audit-paper-trail.md

 ## Conclusion

 This post has provided a step-by-step guide to optimizing model auditing within a Rails application using the PaperTrail gem.
 By configuring separate, model-specific audit tables, you've gained insights into efficiently tracking changes while avoiding potential performance issues tied to a centralized audit structure.
+There's a lot more you can do with PaperTrail such as limiting what events get audited and reverting to previous versions.
+Checkout the [docs](https://github.com/paper-trail-gem/paper_trail) for more details.

 ## TODO
-* Conclusion para wip
-* maybe: Additionally, we'll discuss why using JSON columns to store the object and object_changes is a superior choice compared to YAML or text.
-* Link to demo repo: https://github.com/danielabar/audit_demo
-* Aside: My project has some changes from the default postgres setup in that postgres is running on Docker, not critical to this demo but if you also want to run Postgres in Docker instead of directly on your laptop, see this post (todo link)
-* Aside: There's a lot more complexity to configuring Devise but out of scope for this post, link to docs/wiki/etc for more details
-* Aside: For more in depth on rails routing syntax, link to excellent post: https://www.akshaykhot.com/understanding-rails-router-why-what-how/
-* Aside: json vs jsonb out of scope for this post, link to a ref like Postgres docs explaining differences
-* Aside: Not adding product validations as this post is focused on auditing, a real app would have validation rules (and associated db constraints)
-* What is/explain `PaperTrail::Version`
-* By default, PaperTrail stores `object` and `object_changes` as YAML format in text database columns (longtext for MySQL).
-You can specify an alternate serializer such as JSON.
-Even more convenient, when using Postgres and specifying either `json` or `jsonb` as column types in migration, PaperTrail will automatically use the JSON serializer, therefore no need to explicitly configure it.
-* Related to above: maybe mention benefits of json vs text in that it opens up some of the PaperTrail query APIs in finding a specific change?
-* Mention all the UI, routes, controllers for CRUD on products was auto generated by the Rails `scaffold` generator, link to docs for more details.
-* There's a lot more to PaperTrail, read the docs to learn more about what you can do with it and further customizations.
-Also link to tutorial how the versions can be displayed in the UI, and even revert to an older version.
+* Nice to have: Visual showing all models audited in one versions table vs each model gets its own version table.
 * Maybe tests